benc-uk/batcomputer/kubernetes/helm/readme.md

 # Batcomputer Helm Chart

-Simple *Helm* chart to deploy the model API image from *Azure Container Registry* to Kubernetes, and expose using an Ignress
+Simple *Helm* chart to deploy the model API image from *Azure Container Registry* to Azure Kubernetes Service, and expose using an Ignress

+# Prereqs
+Make sure Helm is setup in your cluster, [follow this guide](https://docs.microsoft.com/azure/aks/kubernetes-helm)

 Make a copy of `values.sample.yaml` and name it something like `myvalues.yaml`

+# Chart Values
 The values used by the chart are explained in the comments Values that must be set are `registryPrefix`, `image` and `modelVersion`.
 If you built the image using the supplied Azure Pipeline then `image` will not need to change